-1. Reason for Reason for Notification (include dates where requested) Facility wi ill begin managing excluded HSM as of (mm/c dd/yyyy). ✓ Facility is still managing excluded HSM/re-notifyi ng as required by March 1 of each even-numbered yea ar.
-Facility ha Facility has stopped managing excluded HSM as of (mm/dd/yyyy) and is notifying as required. quantities, in s Description of Excluded HSM Activity .
-Please list the appropriate codes (see Code List section of the instructions) and ntities, in short tons, to describe your excluded HSM activity ONLY (do not include any information regarding your ardous wastes).
+1. Reason for 1.
+Reason for Notification (Include dates where requested) Facility will begin managing excluded HSM as of (mm/dd/yyyy).
+Facility is still managing excluded HSM/re-notifying as required by March 1 of each even-numbered year.
+Facility has stopped managing excluded HSM as of (mm/dd/yyyy) and is notifying as required.
+2. Description of Excluded HSM Activity.
+Please list the appropriate codes (see Code List section of the instructions) and quantities, in short tons, to describe your excluded HSM activity ONLY (do not include any information regarding your hazardous wastes).
 Use additional pages if more space is needed.
-A. Facility B. Waste Code(s) for HSM C. Estimate Short Tons D. Actual Short Tons of E. Land- Code of excluded HSM to excluded HSM that was based Unit be managed annually managed during the most Code recent odd-numbered year 01 D001, D002, D003, F003 1 LT 1 NA
+A. Facility B. Waste Code(s) for HSM D. Actual Short Tons of E. Land- Code of excluded HSM to excluded HSM that was based Unit be managed annually managed during the most recent odd-numbered year Code 01 D001, D002, D003, F003 1 LT 1 NA